appgallerybd/Ay-Bay-Hishab/README.md

-# Bijoy-converter-Pro
+# Ay Bay Hishab
-this app for Bijoy converter.
-(Unicode to Bijoy Bijoy to Unicode)
+this app for management Self Income and Expense.